one-for-all/SimpleSSD1306/README.md

-## Simple Arduino library for printing text to OLED with SSD1306 driver
+## Simple Arduino library for printing text on OLEDs with SSD1306 driver

-This is a simplified library that supports printing text on OLED with [SSD1306](https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf) driver.
+This is a simplified library that supports printing text on OLEDs with [SSD1306](https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf) driver.

 The code is largely distilled from the [Adafruit_SSD1306](https://github.com/adafruit/Adafruit_SSD1306) library.